-Duration Methods used

-Activity 1: Lecturer 5 minutes Talk and short instruction

-presentation.
-Programme giving

-overview.
-Ice-breaking,

-getting to know each

-other:

-Activity 2: Warming up 10 minutes Group work

-exercises:

-Activity 3 Safety 10 minutes Work in pairs

-exercises:

-Activity 4: Group 15 minutes Group work

-work:

-Activity 5: E valuation: 5 minutes Discussion, questionnaire
+Duration Methods used Activity 1: Lecturer presentation.
+Programme overview.
+Ice-breaking, getting to know each other: 5 minutes Talk and short instruction giving Activity 2: Warming up 10 minutes Group work exercises: Activity 3 Safety exercises: 10 minutes Work in pairs Activity 4: Group work: 15 minutes Group work Activity 5: Evaluation: 5 minutes Discussion, questionnaire help to motivate and engage, to reflect computer games in physical activity, to be confined to formal competitive sports, to get rid of that notion, about traditional hierarchies of activities, personal health monitoring, the risk of wasting valuable activity time, children should significantly decrease the amount of time spent playing, to spend time staring at a screen, serious implications for health and fitness, weaker and less muscular, some kind of transference from PE.